After-Dinner Story

 After-Dinner Story is a 1944 short story collection by American crime writer Cornell Woolrich under the pseudonym William Irish.
-It comprises six stories, and includes two of Woolrich's best known works, novella Marihuana and Rear Window (originally published in Dime Detective Magazine under the title "It Had to be Murder"), which was made into a movie by Alfred Hitchcock in 1954.
+It comprises six stories, and includes two of Woolrich's best known works, novella Marihuana and Rear Window (originally published in Dime Detective Magazine under the title "It Had to be Murder"), which was made into a film by Alfred Hitchcock in 1954.